-- Have a basic understanding of the mission of Ontario Basketball and its published rules, policies and
+- Have an understanding of the mission of Ontario Basketball and its published rules, policies and practices.

-- Have good historic and current knowledge of amateur basketball in Ontario, Canada and internationally.
+- Have historic and current knowledge of amateur basketball in Ontario, Canada and internationally.

 The Ontario Basketball Hall of Fame was inaugurated in 1999 with the induction of Dr. James Naismith, the inventor of the game of basketball.
-The Ontario Basketball Hall of Fame does not yet have a permanent site.
-Nominees are honoured annually at the Hall of Fame Gala Dinner held in conjunction with Ontario Basketball’s Super Weekend.
+Nominees are honoured biannually at the OBA Hall of Fame Induction Ceremony.

-Nominees must be residents of Ontario or have been born in Ontario or made their distinguished contribution to the game of basketball in Ontario.
-The five categories of membership in the Ontario Basketball Hall of Fame are defined as follows:
+Nominees must be residents of Ontario, have been born in Ontario or made their distinguished contribution to the game of basketball in Ontario.
+The five categories of membership in the OBA Hall of Fame are defined as follows: